 Finding new ways for the public sector to commission services while achieving better social outcomes, and aligning the interests of local authorities, social investors and charities

 Promoting sustainable growth in developing countries, focusing on what the centre has identified as the four key drivers of growth: state effectiveness, productive firms, liveable cities and reliable energy access

 Examining how to turn the potential risks of technological change into opportunities for inclusive development

-Understanding what works to improve education systems to deliver better learning for all at scale in developing countries
+A £43m project to understand how to improve education systems to deliver better learning for all in developing countries

 An interdisciplinary research programme that aims to strengthen law, norms and institutions to restrain, regulate and prevent armed conflict